newscorp-ghfb/NewsKit/terraform/s3/README.md

 ```
 saml2aws login
 ```
-Select from the list of accounts:AWS_ACCESS_KEYho
+Select from the list of accounts:
 ```
 Account: nuk-digital-dev-newskit (696065950852) / nct-sysadmin
 ```